ekynoxe/ekynoxe.com/source/_posts/2012-07-05-the-outlaw-triathlon-2012-the-long-walk.md

 Next on the calendar is cheering up Ellen on her first middle distance at 70.3 Antwerp in Belgium, where I'm sure she'll have a blast given her progress in training.
 Then a leisurely summer with an end of year target of 70.3 Lanzarote, which promises to be a cracker, if only for the scenery!
 In the mean time I shall also do a long 220Km sportive with my ever impressive dad who cycles more than I do at 62 years young.
 Talk about an inspiration...

-*Oh, and I just found out...
+<small>Oh, and I just found out...
 That prickly thing under the big ring shifter that I noticed after less than 1Km on the bike...
 It was actually the gear cable housing already fraying and bits hanging out!!
 Glad I spent most of the day in the big ring without changing then...
 Disaster avoided, but I'll contact Yokozuna about the longevity of their stuff...
-Only 100miles on the bike before the race...*
+Only 100miles on the bike before the race...</small>

 ## Results and data